ojbilly/pinterest-data-pipeline634/README.md

 - Sending data through a **Kafka REST Proxy** endpoint to topics.
 - Reading and cleaning batch data in **Databricks** using Spark.
 - Performing transformations such as column renaming, data type casting, and filtering.
-- Conducting queries to analyze post trends, user behavior, and demographics.
+- Using **Apache Airflow locally** to trigger transformation workflows.
 - Storing sensitive credentials securely in **YAML files**.
-- Using **AWS Systems Manager** to execute commands remotely.

 ---